ridgeontheway/Politi-Test/README.md

 3. Open the chrome browser, go to the top right and click on "Customize and Control Google Chrome".
 4. In the drop-down menu, hover over "more tools", then click on extensions.
 5. Click on the "load unpacked extension" button, and select the un-zipped folder that we created in step 2.
-6. Success!
-You have successfully installed Politi-Test :)

 ```
 ### Installing through the chrome extensions store